craftingcity/The-Known-World/Unplayed Characters/Amelia Xanthum, the Red.md

 - Black Fingerless Gloves
 - Black Veil
 - "Dark" Common Clothes - she wears a loose set of worn dark cotton pants and tunic under her cloak
-- Component Pouch - a small brown bag with a red embroidery. it holds
+- Component Pouch - a small brown bag with a red embroidery. it holds the following components:
+	- slightly glowing grey moss (light)
+	-

 She holds in her inventory these items:
 - Marble Cube - its six faces each bare a grid of nine squares that extends to the four edges of each face.
 This is Amelia's most precious possession.
 She would never willingly part with it.
 As a part of her Master's teaching; she learned of "the single items", those things that we hold so precious for no other reason than that we do and this gives us comfort.